A woman with dark hair pulled back, wearing a black jacket over a white top, smiling at the camera with a dark, textured background.

 Music Director

-In 2021, Anne graduated with a Bachelor of Music with Honours from the University of Auckland, majoring in Classical Violin Performance under the tutelage of Mark Bennett.
-Her diverse musical expertise spans performance, education, and conducting.
+In 2021, Anne graduated with a Bachelor of Music (Honours) from the University of Auckland, majoring in Classical Violin Performance under the tutelage of Mark Bennett.
+Her musical career spans performance, conducting, and education.

 Programme Administrator